-Behavioral Health Consultants are embedded, full-time members of the primary care team.
-They provide brief, targeted, real-time interventions to address the psychosocial aspects of primary care.
+Behavioral Health Consultants are embedded, full-time members of the medical primary care team.
+They provide brief, targeted, real-time interventions to address the psychosocial aspects of primary health care.

 How does this service work?